Letting us know about a death

 Children's savings accounts

-If the person who passed is a trustee of a child’s account a new trustee is needed.
+If the person who died was a trustee of a child’s account a new trustee is needed.
 If the child is 16 or over, you’ll need to decide if the money can be given to the child.

 Inheritance Tax